Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.88.310 Demonstration of Denial of All Reasonable Economic Uses.

 In order to conduct a regulated activity in a critical area where the applicant is claiming that denial of authorization of such an activity would deny all reasonable economic uses of the property, the applicant must demonstrate that such is the case.
 If a regulated activity is allowed within a critical area it must minimize impacts per the “requirements” sections, below.
-If the Planning and Community Development Director determines that alteration of a critical area is necessary and unavoidable, written findings addressing each of the items listed in this subsection shall be placed in the official project file.
+If the Planning and Community Development Director or designee determines that alteration of a critical area is necessary and unavoidable, written findings addressing each of the items listed in this section shall be placed in the official project file.
 Demonstration of denial of all reasonable economic uses shall be accomplished as follows:

 (a) An applicant must demonstrate that denial of the permit would impose an extraordinary hardship on the part of the applicant brought about by circumstances peculiar to the subject property.

-(c) Where nonwater-dependent activities are proposed, it shall be presumed that adverse impacts are avoidable.
+(c) Where non-water-dependent activities are proposed, it shall be presumed that adverse impacts are avoidable.
 This presumption may be rebutted upon a demonstration that:

 (3) In cases where the applicant has rejected alternatives to the project as proposed due to constraints such as zoning, deficiencies of infrastructure, or parcel size, the applicant has made reasonable attempt to remove or accommodate such constraints.
 (Ord.
+984 Sec.
+3 (Exh.
+C), 2019; Ord.
+903, Sec.
+52, 2013; Ord.
 773, Sec.
 2, 2008; Ord.
 741, Sec.
 2, 2007)

 14.88.320 Allowance of Regulated Use in a Critical Area Where Denial of All Economic Use is Demonstrated.

-If an applicant for an activity or development proposal demonstrates to the satisfaction of the Planning and Community Development Director that application of these standards would deny all reasonable economic use of the property as provided by Section 14.88.220, development, as may be conditioned, shall be allowed if the applicant also demonstrates all of the following to the satisfaction of the Director:
+If an applicant for an activity or development proposal demonstrates to the satisfaction of the Planning and Community Development Director or designee that application of these standards would deny all reasonable economic use of the property as provided by Section 14.88.220, development, as may be conditioned, shall be allowed if the applicant also demonstrates all of the following to the satisfaction of the Director:

 (a) If proposed in a wetland, stream, creek, river, lake or other surface water, that the proposed project is water-dependent or requires access to the wetland as a central element of its basic function; or